⚖ Leadership Edition

 2. Big Tech AI vs. Community-Governed AI — Why the Difference Matters

 Big Tech AI was trained on the open internet — marketing copy, social media, and encyclopaedia entries.
 An organisation with a duty to its constituents needs AI grounded in its own records, minutes, and operational context.
-The difference is structural, and it has direct implications for regulatory compliance and public accountability.
+The difference is structural, with direct implications for regulatory compliance and public accountability — implications that sharpen once AI acts on the organisation's behalf rather than merely advising.
+The second question becomes: who holds the keys?

 3. Why Rules and Training Are Not Enough — The Governance Challenge

 A council officer asks an AI to draft a communication to residents about a sensitive planning matter.
 The AI delivers corporate stakeholder-management language — silently substituting commercial patterns for civic duty.
-Why acceptable-use policies and better training do not solve this, what governance theory tells us about the boundary between human and machine judgment, and how the open-source Tractatus framework enforces governance structurally.
+Why acceptable-use policies and better training do not solve this, why the problem sharpens once AI acts (irreversibility, blurred accountability, the limits of self-reported oversight), what governance theory tells us about the boundary between human and machine judgment, and how the open-source Tractatus framework enforces governance — and the EU AI Act's human-oversight principle — structurally.

 4. What Is Running in Village Today

 A factual inventory.
-What Village AI can do for your organisation today, what the Guardian Agents verify, how the vocabulary system adapts AI to the language of civic and community governance, how the system learns from constituent feedback, and what remains under development.
+What Village AI can do for your organisation today, where it acts on your behalf and how that action is kept bounded, what the Guardian Agents verify, how the vocabulary system adapts AI to the language of civic and community governance, and what remains under development.

 5. The Village Beyond AI — What Your Organisation Actually Gets